Get paid to spend a week in Vegas critiquing casino restaurants

-If love Las Vegas but don’t always have the cash for a visits, you now have a chance to get paid to visit Sin City.
+If you love Las Vegas but don’t always have the cash for a trip, you now have a chance to get paid to visit Sin City.

 VegasSlotsOnline.com is looking for someone to travel to Las Vegas for seven days and visit restaurants and casinos as its Casino Cuisine Critic.
 If you are chosen to take on the job, your flight, accommodations and other travel expenses will be covered.
 You’ll also get $1,856 to spend on anything else you’d like.